 What shoes did you climb in before Butora, and why did you switch?

 Lasportiva, muira, cobra, katana, synchro and mytho.
-A bunch more but these were my favorite.
+A bunch more, but these were my favorite.
 The story…I went on a trip and brought my trusted, never-fail-me muiras.
-I can’t say I was in love or super happy about them, I just trusted them, depended on them.
+I can’t say I was in love or super happy about them.
+I just trusted them and depended on them.
 They never let me down.
-I liked them, and they fit perfect, and my best climbing was done in them.
+I liked them; they fit perfectly, and my best climbing was done in them.
 They were my shoes.
-For three months, I climbed in the Acros and never took my trusted muiras out of my pack.
+I climbed in the Acros for three months and never took my trusted muiras out of my pack.
 I kept thinking I was going to get frustrated and throw them down and go back to the good old shoes.
 I compare it to being in a relationship and meeting a new girl that is exciting and intriguing.
-The kind of girl you want to spend all of your time with and you get excited when you know you can hang out again.
+The kind of girl you want to spend all of your time with, and you get excited when you know you can hang out again.
 Climbing in new shoes is weird and awkward sometimes and frustrating because you compare the old with the new.
-You have to take it slow, like your new relationship, get used to the new edge line, the super sticky toe patch and the heel that makes that sweet little pop when you pull it on and sticks just right to that heel hook you need so bad.
-Then it happens, and you send your project with ease and you become more invested.
-Bottom line, it never happened, I never took my muiras out and the Acros continued to get better and better, I loved the comfort and I never ripped my shoes off at the top of routes again.
-I loved the rubber and overall performance and they look sexy.
+You have to take it slow, like your new relationship, get used to the new edge line, the super sticky toe patch, and the heel that makes that sweet little pop when you pull it on and stick just right to that heel hook you need.
+Then it happens, and you easily send your project and become more invested.
+The bottom line is it never happened, I never took my muiras out, and the Acros continued to get better and better.
+I loved the comfort and never ripped my shoes off at the top of routes again.
+I loved the rubber and overall performance, and they look sexy.
 In with the new, out with the old.
-When I got home I put my muiras in my extra gear bin.
-The next time I went out, I was hesitant to not pack them.
-It was the feeling of the day I quit my old job because I had a better job, a dream job…I remember looking over my shoulder for the last time as if it was a farewell to old times and good times, and the Acros have continued to shine.
-A year later, I put my muiras back on, and they hurt, it was like seeing your ex-girlfriend a year later and thinking, that was fun but I have moved on and I am happy.
+When I got home, I put my muiras in my extra gear bin.
+The next time I went out, I hesitated not to pack them.
+It was the feeling of the day I quit my old job because I had a better job, a dream job…I remember looking over my shoulder for the last time as if it was a farewell to old times and good times, and the Acros has continued to shine.
+A year later, I put my muiras back on, and they hurt.
+It was like seeing your ex-girlfriend a year later and thinking, that was fun, but I have moved on and am happy.
 You deserve to be happy.
-Don’t get stuck in your old ways, try new things.
+Don’t get stuck in your old ways.
+Try new things.
 Who knows?
 You might like it.
 Innovation is awesome.
 Can you imagine taking huge whippers on a hemp rope now?

 Ropes or boulders and why?